 Gregory L. Skuta, MD

-Dr. Skuta served on the Academy's Board of Trustees as Senior Secretary for Clinical Education from 2007 to 2012 before becoming President-Elect in 2013.
+Dr. Skuta served on the Academy's Board of Trustees as Senior Secretary for Clinical Education from 2007 to 2012 before becoming President in 2014.
 He also served on the Committee of Secretaries for 12 years, first as Secretary for Ophthalmic Knowledge and then as Senior Secretary.
 He currently serves or has served on many Academy committees, including the Executive Committee, Nominating Committee, Awards Committee, EyeNet editorial board, Ophthalmic Knowledge Assessment Program (OKAP) Committee, and Lifelong Education for the Ophthalmologist Task Force.
 He is past chair of the Self-Assessment Committee and has been an editor for the Academy's ProVision print and CD-ROM educational products.

 A native of Illinois, he received his undergraduate and medical degrees from the University of Illinois at Urbana-Champaign and the University of Illinois College of Medicine respectively.
 He completed an ophthalmology residency at the University of Wisconsin - Madison, where he was chief resident, and a glaucoma fellowship at the Bascom Palmer Eye Institute in Miami.
 Dr. Skuta served on the faculty at the University of Michigan's W. K. Kellogg Eye Center from 1987 to 1992.
 Currently, he is the president and CEO of the Dean McGee Eye Institute and the Edward L. Gaylord professor and chair of the University of Oklahoma College of Medicine's department of ophthalmology in Oklahoma City.
 He serves on the Board of Directors of the Oklahoma Academy of Ophthalmology.